p2-inc/phasetwo-docs/docs/getting-started/configuration.md

 ##### Admin console

 If you are not seeing an **Extensions** section at the bottom of the left nav, you need to set the *Admin console theme* to `phasetwo.v2`.
 This theme contains all of the admin UI for managing the Phase Two extensions.
-You must log out and log back in to the Admin UI in order for this change to take effect.
+You must log out and log back into the Admin UI in order for this change to take effect.

 ##### Email